 Although we recommended them specifically for your household’s use, remember that different bottle brushes are made with various needs in mind.
 Make sure that these fit your own needs before deciding to buy them.

-Here are the top ten bottle brush brands you can invest in right now.
+Here are the top eleven bottle brush brands you can invest in right now.

 This is a trusted brand that features both a sponge tip and easy-to-clean bristles to scrub your bottles and glasses down properly.
 This bottle cleaning brush also manages to be BPA-free and is associated with more than a thousand positive reviews on Amazon.
 This is perfect whether you’re cleaning your water bottle or the feeding bottle of your small child at home and want to be as safe and clean as possible.